- This event has passed.

 TUESDAY 3rd JULY:

-–Katherine Puddifoot (Birmingham), Epistemic dysfunction and epistemic dispositions
+Katherine Puddifoot (Birmingham), Epistemic innocence, memory and epistemic petrification.

 The conference is part of the Life of Breath project generously funded by the Wellcome Trust.